cyclestreets/mobileweb/README.md

 - (1) The current repo, which is a user interface class, defines the available data layers, and contains UI logic; it uses:
   - (2) The Mapboxgljs.LayerViewer library, which is a general UI library responsible for managing multiple layers on a map.
-  - (3) The mobiledev library (for the journey planner layer), which is a routing UI library, managing the mechanics of planning a route.
+  - (3) The routing-ui library (for the journey planner layer), which is a routing UI library, managing the mechanics of planning a route.

 The `index.html` file defines various libraries and then runs `/js/cyclestreets.js` which contains the site logic.